 My cancer has spread.
 I knew this from the additional biopsies I had and my scar on my neck is my reminder.
 Nonetheless, it is still breast cancer.
-But now we are calling it metastatic breast cancer, Stage 3b.
-Not quite stage 4.
-Stage 4 means it is in the lungs and brain.
-Mine, thankfully, is not.
+But now we are calling it metastatic breast cancer, Stage 4.
+It is not in the lungs, bones or brain.
 However, it is traveling in my body.
-And the cells they biopsied from my chest wall (outside the breast) were the same as the tumor in my breast.
+And the cells they biopsied from my chest wall ( near the lungs but outside the breast) were the same as the tumor in my breast.
 Whatever, blah blah blah.
 It is breast cancer.

 So, Dr. How are we going to get this out of my body?

 Well, unfortunately, we may not get it out of my body.
 But, we will treat it and hopefully kill it.
 But to do this, with my type and location of the cancer, we need to take a different approach.

 Endocrine therapy first.
 No breast surgery right now.
 No chemo right now.
 Take oral medications...tomoxifen at first.
 Have IV therapy with a powerful drug called herceptin.
 And have my ovaries removed.
 We want to kill what is feeding this cancer....estrogen!